wellecks/llmstep/README.md

   exact h (Nat.le_succ _)
 ```

-`llmstep` checks the language model suggestions in Lean, and highlights those that are valid and/or close the proof.
+`llmstep` checks the language model suggestions in Lean, and highlights those that close the proof.

 ## Quick start